nanasysim/assignment-1/README.md

 ### Why do you need an API Token?
 * Required to authenticate your doctl commands with DigitalOcean
 * Ensures only authorized users can access and manage your DigitalOcean resources
-* Can be configured with specific permissions to restrict access to certain resources or actions
-* Help track usage and monitor activity
-* Simplify the authentication process
+* Think of it like using a password to access your account

 Now let's create an API token in DigitalOcean.